-Students are required to provide the Student Life staff with a local contact number so that we may be able to reach you in the event of an emergency.
-We understand that some students prefer to set up an international plan with their U.S. service provider while others would rather purchase a SIM card from a local provider.
-Whichever solution you choose, it’s essential that you share your contact number with us.
+You are required to provide the Student Life staff with the number of a working cell phone that can make and receive calls at any time so that you can be reached in the event of an emergency.
+We understand that some students prefer to set up an international plan with their U.S. service provider, while others would rather purchase a SIM card from a local provider.
+Whichever solution you choose, it is essential that you share your number with us.

 - Movistar prepago

 - One advantage of Vodafone: all of their plans include data roaming throughout the EU, the U.K., and even in the U.S., which is great for traveling.

 - O2 prepago

 - An alternative is to go to El Corte Inglés, which is one of the major Spanish department stores, similar to Macy’s in the U.S. There, you will find information and services for all major Spanish and European phone providers, and you will be able to get a SIM card.

 - When choosing a plan, ask for “prepago” (prepaid).
 You will then be able to pay your phone bill once a month at will and stop paying once you leave.
 Do not sign a contract!